strohs/brewery-microservices/README.md

 to keep track of order state as it moves through the services.

-Plus one example failover service:
+Plus one failover service:

 - [beer-inventory-failover-service](./beer-inventory-failover-service/README.md) - this example service will handle
 requests to the beer-inventory-service should it go down.

-Many supporting technologies are also used:
+Plus many supporting technologies:
 - [brewery-eureka](./brewery-eureka/README.md) - service discovery server using Netflix Eureka
 - [brewery-config-server](./brewery-config-server/README.md) - service configuration server using Spring Cloud Config
 - [brewery-gateway](./brewery-gateway/README.md) - an API Gateway Server using Spring Cloud Gateway